sabeelmansuri/Epigenomics/README.md

 <img src="https://i.imgur.com/UHs2ojK.png" width=300px/>

 ## Overview
 In examining the diversity of life, we're often directed to the sequence of an organism's DNA as the source of variation.
-Differences in these genomes are directly correlated with changes in genetic products, regulatory affects, and molecular interactions--all of which contribute to the great phenotypic variety observed in our world.
+Differences in these genomes are directly correlated with changes in genetic products, regulatory effects, and molecular interactions--all of which contribute to the great phenotypic variation observed in our world.

 However, in this paper, we wish to look beyond the genome.
 Instead, we introduce the topic of epigenomics, the analysis of gene expression that is not attributable to mutations to the DNA sequence of a genome.
 Rather, epigenetic expression alteration is caused by biochemical interactions with various proteins and other compounds.

-We will breifly describe the biology of the two most well-known epigenomic modifications: [DNA Methylation](#Biology-DNA-Methylation) and [Histone Modifications](#Biology-Histone-Modifications).
+We will briefly describe the biology of the two most well-known epigenomic modifications: [DNA Methylation](#Biology-DNA-Methylation) and [Histone Modifications](#Biology-Histone-Modifications).
 Then, we will describe in detail the analytical techniques and technologies used to quantify each epigenomic modification.

 ## Biology: DNA Methylation
 ### Introduction
 The first epigenomic modification discovered was DNA methylation.
 Uncovered as early as when Rollin Hotchkiss formalized the notion of DNA being the genetic material (1984), DNA methylation remains one of the most influential epigenomic modifications today.<sup>13</sup>

 On the surface, it appears to be a simplistic process.
 DNA methyltransferases (DNMTs) transfer methyl groups from S-adenosyl methionine (SAM) to the fifth carbon of cytosine residues to form 5-methylcytosine (5mC), thereby directly methylating DNA.
-As we'll see, this simple change can have an astronomic affect.
+As we'll see, this simple change can have an astronomic effect.
 First, some basics.

 ### I. CpG Islands
 As mentioned above, it is cytosine bases that are methylated.
-Not all cytosines, however, are equally prone to methylation; the majority of methylation happens on cytosines that precede a guanine nucleotide, a motif called a CpG site.<sup>3</sup> CpG sites are often grouped together in close proximity, which forms a CpG island.
+Not all cytosines, however, are equally prone to methylation; the majority of methylation happens on cytosines that precede a guanine nucleotide, a motif called a CpG site.<sup>3</sup> CpG sites are often grouped in close proximity, which forms a CpG island.
 The overall methylation of CpG islands is the primary driver of methylation changing gene expression.<sup>3</sup>

 For a region to be considered a CpG island, it must have:
 1. A sequence length longer than 200bp
 2. A GC content of more than 50%
 3. A statistical ratio of observed/expected CpG (cytosine followed by guanine) greater than 0.6

-In human genome, there are around 25,000 such CpG islands, about half of which contain transcription start sites.<sup>3</sup> Such CpG islands can directly influence expression levels, which we'll explore next.
+In the human genome, there are around 25,000 such CpG islands, about half of which contain transcription start sites.<sup>3</sup> Such CpG islands can directly influence expression levels, which we'll explore next.

 ### II.
 Repression Mechanism
 In fact, there are two ways in which the methylation of a CpG island near a transcription start site may inhibit gene expression: Steric Bulk and Protein Binding.

 #### Steric Bulk
 The addition of a methyl group to cytosines increases the steric bulk of the molecule.
-Specifically, the addition of a CH<sub>3</sub> group adds a physical barrier that functions as a guard for the grooves in the double helical structure of the DNA.<sup>13</sup>
+Specifically, the addition of a CH<sub>3</sub> group adds a physical barrier that functions as a guard for the grooves in the double-helical structure of the DNA.<sup>13</sup>

 Because these grooves are critical for protein specificity recognition, the bulk created by the methyl group inhibits the binding of transcription factors and, therefore, downstream gene expression.